sektioneins/micro-ca-tool/README.md

 Installation
 ------------
-This tool is written in bash.
+This tool is written in Bash.
 Other dependencies are OpenSSL, OpenSC, GPG (version 2) and ssss.

 On Debian/Ubuntu just type: